 This application will be provided by the MUP.
 However, you can preview a copy here.

 Proof of sufficient funds

-Since you won’t legally be able to work on this visa, you need to prove you can financially support yourself during the visa term.
-The MUP will tell you how much you must have to qualify.
+Since you won’t legally be able to work on this permit, you need to prove you can financially support yourself during the permit term.
+MUP will tell you how much you must have to qualify.
 The amount can vary as it is based on average salaries for the previous year.
-Currently, it is 2000 kn per month (24000 kn for one year) for one person, or 2750 kn per month (33000 kn for one year) for a married couple.
+Here are the current minimums.

-A bank statement from a foreign country will not work.
-You must deposit this amount in one lump sum into a Croatian bank account.
+If they require that you show a Croatian bank statement, then you must deposit this amount in one lump sum into a Croatian bank account.
 Once the lump sum is deposited, request a statement from the bank showing the funds then take this to the police for your application.